MrFreded/dice-game/README.md

  $ DICE GAME

-A Gme developed using old javascript development tools and syntax.
+A Game developed using old javascript development tools and syntax.

 GAME RULES: